BPaul-bioinfoLAB/SURE-Pipe/README.md

 	SURE-Pipe run --mode group --reference_genome file_in_target_dir  --target_dir path_to_file --neigbour_dir path_to_file
 	SURE-Pipe run --mode pairwise --subject_genome file_in_target_dir  --query_genome path_to_file

+## 📌 Genome Architecture Compatibility

+    SURE-Pipe is designed to flexibly handle diverse prokaryotic genome architectures and input formats:

+         Plasmids: Fully supported when included in the FASTA file.
+In our Bacillus case study, plasmids were excluded intentionally due to their frequent involvement in horizontal gene transfer (HGT), which   can confound species-level marker discovery.
+This reflects a biological choice, not a technical limitation.

+         Multipartite genomes (e.g., multi-chromosome species): Supported without restriction.
+SURE-Pipe treats each chromosome or contig as an independent sequence within the same genome, and all region-based comparisons proceed normally.

+         Draft / fragmented assemblies: Draft genomes in multiFASTA format are supported.
+However, highly fragmented assemblies may lead to shorter or interrupted shared/unique regions due to contig boundaries—an inherent limitation of alignment-based analyses rather than a constraint of SURE-Pipe.

+         Input formats: Accepts common FASTA extensions (.fa, .fasta, .fna, .ffn, .frn).
+Each genome should be supplied as a separate FASTA file (single- or multi-FASTA), regardless of chromosome number or plasmid content.

 ## Project Directory structure
 	SURE-Pipe